Choosing Between Joint Tenancy and Tenancy in Common

 Joint Tenancy: Unified Ownership

-Under joint tenancy, all co-owners hold an undivided interest in the entire property.
-There is no specification of individual ownership percentages—each joint tenant owns the whole property together with the others.
-This means no single joint tenant can sell or transfer a portion of the property independently; any transaction must be made jointly by all owners.
+Under a joint tenancy, co-owners are "joint tenants."
+They hold an undivided interest in the entire property.
+There is no specification of individual ownership proportions—each joint tenant owns the whole property together with the others.
+That said, each joint tenant holds the the whole title jointly and nothing separately; any transaction must be made jointly by all owners.

-It’s important to note that joint tenancy does not imply equal shares—it reflects a shared and inseparable interest in the entire title.
+It’s important to note that joint tenancy does not imply equal shares—"undivided interest" means a joint and inseparable interest in the entire title.

 Tenancy in Common: Defined Shares